Writing a 40-page sales letter is what most copywriters and advertisers do.

 Vividly address the viewer’s pain points after this.
 What problems are they struggling with?
 What are the symptoms?
 How is it affecting their life?
 What emotions do they feel?

 This is one of the most critical parts of the VSL.
-You need them feeling urgent and emotional to make a purchase.
+You need them to feel urgent and emotional to make a purchase.

 Naturally, this leads to presenting a product as a solution.
 Cover the features, benefits, and use bullets if needed to quickly summarize this information.